umod/docs/docs/games/rust/hooks/vehicle/OnEngineStart.md

 ## Usage

-* Called when a player tries to start a vehicle engine
+* Called when a player tries to start a vehicle engine (MiniCopter, ModularCar, or MotorRowboat)
 * Returning a non-null value overrides default behavior

 ## Examples